Qajar art: Female creativity

 Though not well-documented, women have contributed to the 19th-century art heritage of Iran.
-Due to social, cultural, and religious constraints, art samples created by women were rarely preserved, since society, in general, didn’t encourage female self-expression.
+Due to social, cultural, and religious constraints, art samples created by women were rarely preserved, since society, in general, didn't encourage female self-expression.
 Qajar women, especially from upper-class families, led creatively and culturally rich lives.
 Many of them were ambitious writers, poets, artists, calligraphers, religious leaders, and also, activists by the end of the century.
-“Women’s Worlds in Qajar Iran” is a 21st century-established digital archive dedicated to recording 19th-century Iranian women’s lives and their input into cultural heritage.
+“Women’s Worlds in Qajar Iran” is a 21st-century-established digital archive dedicated to recording 19th-century Iranian women's lives and their input into cultural heritage.

-Shahs’ harems, in turn, were of considerable importance in regard to women’s opportunity to create and promote their art.
+Shahs’ harems, in turn, were of considerable importance in regard to women's opportunity to create and promote their art.
 Harem represented a femicentric space, where women were able to freely exchange and share ideas, not influenced by hierarchal submission to men in 19th-century Iran, experiencing levels of autonomy.
 It was a place from where female creativity arose.

-Calligraphy in the Qajar era
+Lacquerware

+Qajar lacquerware is a specific form of decorative lacquer popular during the Qajar era (1789–1925).
+The era saw a boost in the production of lacquerware objects, especially pen boxes.
+Lacquer was also used to adorn objects such as mirror cases, manuscript covers, lidded boxes, and other domestic objects, even playing cards.
+Often, these objects had added metalwork elements such as hinges or embossing.
+The decoration typical of this art form is characterized by its bright colors, detailed ornamentation, and blend of Persian and European motifs and themes.

+Unlike East Asian lacquerware, which are made from tree resin, Qajar lacquerware is shellac-based.
+Shellac comes from the lac insect and was refined to be applied in layers to wood, paper mache, or other materials.
+Once sanded down, the top layer was decorated with the artwork that would cover the lacquer.
+The painted surface was then protected by a layer of transparent lacquer varnish.